wg-osr/walkerga.github.io/class/mu_wizard.md

 1. [Vivimancy](/spells#vivimancy)

 <ins>Perk</ins><br>
-If you dont like the spell you rolled upon level up, you can reroll it.
+If you don't like the spell you rolled, you can reroll it.

 <ins>Drawback</ins><br>
 None